BAlexandru99/HRApp/README.md

 The HR App is a web-based application aimed at streamlining the hiring process for companies.
 It allows HR managers to create accounts, post job openings, and manage applications from candidates.
-This app is built with a ReactJS front end, a Spring Boot backend, and a database (MongoDB or MySQL) to store application data.
+This app is built with a ReactJS front end, a Spring Boot backend, and a database PostgreSQL to store application data.

 ## Features